Sunday, July 31, 2016

 Sound & Vision?

 Visually, this game might first appear simple and without much to it.
-Well, you would be correct is in some ways.
+Well, you would be correct in some ways.
 However, stop right there buddy boy, because this game is bang-on awesome.
-The outline of each planet's landscape is represented by a rough terrain which looks ragged and suits the barren feel.
-Buildings, turrets and all other objects are detailed so nicely.
+The outline of each planet's landscape is represented by a rough terrain design which looks ragged and suits the barren theme.
+Buildings, turrets and all other objects are detailed very nicely.
 However, it's the excellent animation of those stickmen that makes my grin very wide!!

-Audio is lacking in the chiptune dept - there isn't any!
+The audio is lacking in the chiptune dept - there isn't any!
 But we do get to hear the boing...boing... of the ball in a cool 3D intro.
 In-game effects are for the ship's thrusters and guns - I love the superb firing sounds and other explosion effects are nice too.
-There isn't anything more required and music would kill the dead-of-space atmosphere.
+There isn't anything more required, and music would kill the dead-of-space atmosphere.

 Roaming around planets is fun but later levels are very, very hard to master.
 Learn to pilot!